NLGA Partners Program

 - Participation in the policy development process through consensus resolutions submissions and suggested speakers for presentations and panels

-- Opportunity to submit policy resources for State Strategies Perspectives and Partners Policy Resources, sent to all NLGA Members and their staff
+- Opportunity to submit policy resources for State Strategies Perspectives emails, sent to all NLGA Members and their staff

 - Opportunities to attend virtual training, professional development, and policy sessions as scheduled by NLGA